-Soon the “virtuous brush fire” caught the attention of faculty.
+Soon the “virtuous brush fire” caught the attention of the faculty.
 These faculty teach dual credit courses to high school students within the College’s substantial geographic footprint.
 Katie Gilbert, Dean of High School Partnerships, saw the curriculum kindle flames in those students as well.
 “During class visits, I have witnessed students who have not been engaged in course content suddenly become engaged when they find a project or business idea that aligns with something they are excited or passionate about,” she said.
 “The biggest benefit, simply, is that students are exposed to the mindset concept.”

 Benefits Beyond Campus

-“We’ve always presented the Ice House approach as a community strengthening opportunity,” Seth Gilbert said.
-“If you can create more entrepreneurial-minded individuals, that rising tide lifts all boats”.
+“We’ve always presented the Ice House approach as a community-strengthening opportunity,” Seth Gilbert said.
+“If you can create more entrepreneurial-minded individuals, that rising tide lifts all boats.”
 The content is story-based and easily accessible to people from all walks of life.
 It resonates with students, faculty, and community business people who are racially and ethnically similar.
 However, they come from very different socioeconomic settings and have a variety of life experiences.
 “When we are able to share believable stories about what people have accomplished, that makes all the difference in the world,” he said.

 Melissa Stewart agreed.
-“Students relate to these stories about real-life people because these are their experiences too,” she said.
-“I reinforce that yes, it is real life, not just something from a textbook.
+“Students relate to these stories about real-life people because these are their experiences, too,” she said.
+“I reinforce that, yes, it is real life, not just something from a textbook.
 And I know students talk about it in their network of family and friends.”